 Kid Rating: 5 out of 5 stars for having varied menu options (sliders, salmon, mac&cheese).
 I'll update this after our kids have had a chance to eat here!

 Honorable Mention: Surena Persian Cuisine

-I haven't eaten here, but Joe has several times and he raves about it.
-It's fairly new, they've been in Centennial for about a year.
+Joe raves about this place.
+It's fairly new, they've been in Centennial for about a year or two.
 They have great yelp reviews which is how Joe found them and they give you so.much.food.

 Last time he went in he chatted with the manager and Joe said the next time he comes in he's just going to ask them to cook "whatever you would eat."
 And the manager ended up cancelling Joe's normal 'stew' order and whipping up something just for him.